 (9) The criterion given in 7.2 (3) should be satisfied.
 Higher axial forces leading to overall instability should be avoided when using class 4 cross-sections.

 (10) Walings in front of or behind the sheet pile wall should be used to introduce forces from anchors or struts (see Figure A.5a), thereby allowing for redistribution of the forces.
-If a washer plate is used to introduce the force from a tie rod directly into the sheet pile as shown in Figure A.5b, tests in accordance with section 4.7 should be carried out if the thickness of the sheet pile profile is 6 mm.
+If a washer plate is used to introduce the force from a tie rod directly into the sheet pile as shown in Figure A.5b, tests in accordance with section 4.7 should be carried out if the thickness of the sheet pile profile is ≤ 6 mm.

 (11) When using iterative calculation procedures, several iterations should be carried out if necessary to avoid a lack of accuracy.